Viewing (funeral): Religious

 In Complicated Grieving and Bereavement, Dr Rando writes that viewings can be seen as allowing for those mourning to move from a physically present relationship to a spiritual relationship based on memory.
 Furthermore, physically seeing the body marks the end of the physical in order to begin a new spiritual relationship.

 However, in the 1966 article Viewing the remains: A new American custom, Lamm and Eskreis say that some religions see the process of viewing the body as disregarding the rights of the deceased and detracting from the religious significance placed on life and death.

 Legal

-In cases where there is an ongoing investigation into the circumstances of someone’s death, the police or coroner may have an officer observe the funeral and related gatherings.
+In cases where there is an ongoing investigation into the circumstances of someone's death, the police or coroner may have an officer observe the funeral and related gatherings.

 Types

-A viewing is when the body is on display and viewed by family and friends, or in some cases the public, in order to commemorate the deceased.
+In an open-casket funeral, a viewing is when the corpse is on display and viewed by family and friends, or in some cases the public, in order to commemorate the deceased guest of honor.
 There is no universal set of customs and practices for viewings – these vary based on factors such as religion and culture.

-A visitation, also known as visiting hours, is when friends and family congregate to remember and celebrate the deceased.
-Unlike a viewing, the body may or may not be present and it may or may not be held in a funeral home.
+A visitation, also known as visiting hours, is when friends and family congregate to remember and celebrate the deceased individual.
+During a closed-casket funeral, the corpse is not on display and it may or may not be held in a church or funeral home unless the corpse has been embalmed.
+If a corpse has not been embalmed, the service would be held in an urban cemetery's chapel mausoleum prior to the burial or a crematorium (crematory in the United States) prior to cremation.
+In the case of rural cemeteries, this ceremony would be in the form of a graveside service.